Herdora

 Visual System

-I explored a wide range of logo directions.
-The focus was on structure, modularity, and abstraction rather than literal representation.
+I explored a wide range of logo and type directions focusing on structure, modularity, and abstraction.
 Early concepts referenced systems, grids, and computational forms.
-I wanted to create a wide range of options for the founders to choose from.
+I created a wide range of options for the founders to choose from.

 DESIGN PRINCIPLES